Iron-deficiency anemia is the anemia that resulted from inadequate iron supplementation or excessive blood loss.

 The pain in the 2nd stage of labor is more intense due to stretching of the vagina, vulva and perineum as the fetus descends in the birth canal superimposed by the pain of uterine contractions, and is transmitted through the S2-S4 spinal segments.

-Leiomyomas or uterine fibroids are benign & asymptomatic tumors that occurs around the uterine wall.
-They consist of smooth muscle & extracellular matrix collagen and elastin.
+Leiomyomas or uterine fibroids are benign tumors of the uterus that consist of smooth muscle & extracellular matrix collagen and elastin.

-They are most prevalent and tend to grow during the reproductive years and usually regress during menopause.
+They tend to grow during the reproductive years and usually regress during menopause.

 Staphylococcus aureus is the most common organism associated with mastitis.